eflautt/ga-data-science/lessons/lesson-1/readme.md

 > Students should get into 4 groups, spaced at the whiteboards around the room.

 #### IDENTIFY: Understand the problem
-Have each group develop 1 research question that they would like to know about the class and make a hypothesis (don't share with class yet)
+Have each group develop 1 research question that they would like to know about the class and make a hypothesis.
+> Note: Don't share these questions with the class just yet!

 Examples:
-- Current favorite tool for working with data?
+- What is your current favorite tool for working with data?
+- What are you most excited about learning?
 - What can you help your classmates with when it comes to data analysis?
-- What you most excited about learning?

 #### ACQUIRE: Obtain the data
-Have students rotate through the groups to "collect the data" (suggest students make a easy visual way for the other students to write their answers, or select an option quickly to keep the time on this down)
+Rotate through the groups to "collect the data" and record the raw data on white boards.

+> Suggest students create an easy visual way for the other students to write their answers, or an option quickly to save time.
-Record raw data on white boards.

 #### PRESENT: Communicate the results of your analysis
 - Summarize findings with narrative